dotnet/AspNetCore.Docs/aspnetcore/performance/caching/middleware.md

 ## Package

-To include the middleware in a project, add a reference to the [`Microsoft.AspNetCore.ResponseCaching`](https://www.nuget.org/packages/Microsoft.AspNetCore.ResponseCaching/) package or use the [`Microsoft.AspNetCore.All`](https://www.nuget.org/packages/Microsoft.AspNetCore.All/) package (ASP.NET Core 2.0 or later).
+To include the middleware in a project, add a reference to the [`Microsoft.AspNetCore.ResponseCaching`](https://www.nuget.org/packages/Microsoft.AspNetCore.ResponseCaching/) package or use the [`Microsoft.AspNetCore.All`](https://www.nuget.org/packages/Microsoft.AspNetCore.All/) package (ASP.NET Core 2.0 or later when targeting .NET Core).

 ## Configuration